DM872/Resources/units/04/practice.md

 \end{array}
 $$

+#### Subtask 1

-1. Generate a Lagrangian relaxation of this SCP.
+Generate a Lagrangian relaxation of this SCP.
 Write it in general terms for a SCP and for the numerical example given.

+#### Subtask 2

-2. Let the problem determined at the previous point be called LR (Lagrangian relaxation problem or Lagrangian lower bound problem).
-Consider the arbitrarily decided set of values for the Lagrangian multipliers $\lambda_1=1.5,\lambda_2=1.6,\lambda_3=2.2$.
+Let the problem determined at the previous point be called LR (Lagrangian relaxation problem or Lagrangian lower bound problem).
+Consider the arbitrarily decided set of values for the Lagrangian multipliers
-   Find the solution to the LR and the corresponding lower bound
-   $z_{LR}$ to the original problem.
+   $\lambda_1=1.5,\lambda_2=1.6,\lambda_3=2.2$.
+Find the solution to the LR and the corresponding lower bound $z_{LR}$ to the original problem.
 Is this a lower bound?
 Is the solution found for the LR feasible for the original problem?
 Is the solution found for the LR optimal for the original problem?

+#### Subtask 3

-3. Repeat the task at the point 2. for the set of values:
+Repeat the task at the point 2. for the set of values:
    $\lambda_1=10,\lambda_2=10,\lambda_3=10$.
-Under what
-   circumstances does the solutions to the LR being feasible for the original problem also imply that it is optimal for the original problem?
+Under what circumstances does the solutions to the LR being feasible for the original problem also imply that it is optimal for the original problem?

+#### Subtask 4

-4. Solve the Lagrangian dual problem by *subgradient optimization*.
+Solve the Lagrangian dual problem by *subgradient optimization*.
 Use the procedure suggested by Held and Karp.

 Set the step size to the value:

 $$
    \theta=\mu \frac{z_{UB}-z_{LB}}{\sum_{i=1}^m (\gamma_i)^2}
 $$

 where $z_{LB}$ and $z_{UB}$ are the current lower bound and upper bound, respectively and $\mu$ an user defined parameter (try with 2 and decrease it throughout the iterations).

 Update $\lambda_i$ using

 $$
   \lambda_i=\max\{\lambda_i+\theta\gamma_i,0\}\qquad i=1,..,m
 $$

 Terminate when $\mu$ has converged to zero.

 Is the final solution optimal for the original problem?